Muslim young women wear hijab using computer laptop typing work at home

 How We Are Solving It

-This project will address systemic underrepresentation of BIPOC individuals in the tech industry by providing access to industry relevant digital skills training.
-Foundation for a Path Forward is collaborating with industry partners and community organizations to provide coding instruction, professional networking opportunities and hands-on projects to 200 individuals in B.C. and Alberta.
-Instruction will include industry-endorsed curriculum on practical AI integration, blockchain (Web 3.0) applications and other cutting-edge technologies to prepare participants for dynamic careers in the tech industry.
+Coding in Colour addresses systemic underrepresentation of BIPOC individuals in the tech industry by providing access to industry relevant digital skills training.
+Foundation for a Path Forward collaborates with industry partners and community organizations to provide coding instruction, professional networking opportunities and hands-on projects to individuals across Canada.
+Instruction includes industry-endorsed curriculum on practical AI integration, blockchain (Web 3.0) applications and other cutting-edge technologies to prepare participants for dynamic careers in the tech industry.

-Participants will have access to an additional 1,000 hours of self-paced learning resources to support ongoing skill development and certifications to explore other areas of interest or new tech sectors.
+Participants also have access to an additional 1,000 hours of self-paced learning resources to support ongoing skill development and certifications to explore other areas of interest or new tech sectors.

 Project Lead